Case Study

 We also ran reverse analysis: taking the top and bottom quartile products and working backwards to identify what characterises the best versus the worst performers.
 This often reveals patterns that forward modelling misses.

-We evaluated multiple approaches to find what works best for this specific data: gradient boosting (XGBoost), random forests, support vector machines, and explainable boosting machines.
+For the AI implementation phase, we evaluated multiple approaches to find what works best for this specific data: gradient boosting (XGBoost), random forests, support vector machines, and explainable boosting machines.
 We tested both regression (predicting exact scores) and classification (predicting quality grades) to determine which gives the most practical results.

 All validation was performed at the batch level using proper cross-validation — ensuring honest accuracy estimates that reflect real-world performance, not overfitting to the training data.